The Best Luxury Resorts in Fiji

 The all-villa and residence accommodation ranges from one-bedroom hillside retreats to sprawling five-bedroom beachfront estates, all with open-plan layouts, high-end finishes, and generous outdoor space.
 Families often return year after year, and it’s not hard to see why.

-There’s a proper sense of adventure here, with over 10 hiking trails, a 9-hole pitch-and-putt golf course, flite-boarding, tennis, and one of the region’s best house reefs.
+There’s a real sense of adventure at VOMO, with over 10 hiking trails, a 9-hole pitch-and-putt golf course, flite-boarding, tennis, and one of the region’s best house reefs.
 VOMO’s Ocean Play Dive Centre offers personalized scuba experiences, from drift dives with white-tip reef sharks to deep ridge explorations with eagle rays and giant trevallies.

 The Kids Village is a standout, a purpose-built facility with age-specific programs, baby butlers for under-fives, and a dedicated children's chef.
 Activities range from coconut husking and fish feeding to mini-Olympics, bonfires, and movie nights under the stars.
 Crucially, much of the VOMO experience is designed to be enjoyed together, sunrise hikes to Mt.
 Vomo, reef safaris, paddleboarding, and even Fijian weaving workshops using traditional tools.